fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 end program test
 ```

-### Part 2: Options to declare members of a derived type
+## Options to declare members of a derived type

-`[member-variables]` refers to the decleration of all the member data types.
+`[member-variables]` refers to the declaration of all the member data types.
 These data types can be of any built-in data type, and/or of other derived types, as already show-cased in the above examples.
 However, member-variables can have their own extensive syntax, in form of:
 `type [,member-attributes] :: name[attr-dependent-spec][init]`

 `type`: any built-in type or other derived type